project-single

 Client: Private

-Project Type: 8-story residential, single-family
+Project Type: 8-story residential

 Size: 5,200 ft2 (480 m2), 215 ft2 balconies (20 m2), 465 ft2 decks (45 m2)